What does life insurance cover me for?

-- If you’re diagnosed with a serious critical illness such as a cancer (of a specified criteria)or you suffer a heart attack (of a specified severity): you receive a lump-sum payment.
-This is called Recovery Insurance.
+- If you’re diagnosed with a serious critical illness such as a cancer (of a specified criteria) or you suffer a heart attack (of a specified severity): you receive a lump-sum payment.
+This is called Critical Illness or Trauma Insurance.

 - If you’re permanently disabled and unable to work: you receive a lump-sum payment.
-This is called Total Permanent Disability (TPD).
+This is called Total and Permanent Disability (TPD).

-- If you’re temporarily unable to work due to illness or injury: you receive a monthly benefit of up to $12,000, up to 75% of your salary*.
-This is called Income Protection.
+- If you’re unable to work due to illness or injury: you receive a monthly benefit of up to $30,000, up to 70% of your salary*.
+This is called Income Protection Insurance.